Klemek/gitblog-data/2019/06/26/index.md

 ***

-As my daily navigation through [Hacker News](https://news.ycombinator.com) tend to increase,  I noticed that most developers doesn't rely on major blog services like Medium.
-Instead, they use other means to host on their own website their thoughts and, as I was reading a lot articles on this type of platforms, I felt this questionable need to create my own.
+As my daily navigation through [Hacker News](https://news.ycombinator.com) tends to increase,  I noticed that most developers doesn't rely on major blog services like Medium.
+Instead, they use other means to host their thoughts on their own website  and, as I was reading a lot articles on these types of platforms, I felt this questionable need to create my own.

 > Fine, but is it worth our while?
 Do you have so many stories you need to share?